Magic mushroom compound shows promise as depression treatment in key study | Cyprus Mail

 Data published in a medical journal showed that patients who were given the 25 mg dose of psilocybin had statistically significant lower levels of depressive symptoms three weeks after the treatment than people treated with lower doses.

-Additionally, about 29% of patients in that group achieved remission on a standardised depression scale.
+Additionally, about 29 per cent of patients in that group achieved remission on a standardised depression scale.

 Given these patients have limited treatment options and face stigma around depression, these findings are a step in the right direction, said Rucker.